deltadoc/text_delta/README.md

 Transformation](https://en.wikipedia.org/wiki/Operational_transformation) of
 rich text.

+Here's Delta pitch from the [Delta.js repository](http://www.codecommit.com/blog/java/understanding-and-applying-operational-transformation):

+> Deltas are a simple, yet expressive format that can be used to describe contents and changes.
+The format is JSON based, and is human readable, yet easily parsible by machines.
+Deltas can describe any rich text document, includes all text and formatting information, without the ambiguity and complexity of HTML.
+>
+> A Delta is made up of an Array of Operations, which describe changes to a document.
+They can be an insert, delete or retain.
+Note operations do not take an index.
+They always describe the change at the current index.
+Use retains to "keep" or "skip" certain parts of the document.
+>
+> Don’t be confused by its name Delta—Deltas represents both documents and changes to documents.
+If you think of Deltas as the instructions from going from one document to another, the way Deltas represent a document is by expressing the instructions starting from an empty document.

 More information on original Delta format can be found [here](https://quilljs.com/docs/delta/).
 The best starting point for learning Operational Transformation is likely [this